Most men know how to lose weight. Eat less, move more. It works.

 The most common mistake: men drop training volume when cutting because they have less energy.
 This removes the primary signal to keep muscle.

-If you are too tired to train, the deficit is too large — not the training volume.
+If you are too tired to train, the deficit is too large.
+Not the training volume.

 Cardio: Position It Correctly